Empowering Your Financial Journey: Tips for ADHD Minds

 So, you know, stuff like body doubling, working with your coach, accountability are all really important here.
 But you can also gamify it, right?
 So one of the things that I did, I had all these little debts, like I owed 50 bucks to this person.
 I was overdue on a bill, 75 here.
 And then I had a couple big debts, like a credit card debt.

 [00:30:10] Ash: I love that you basically had an advent calendar for taking care of your debts.
-Like you do the thing you get to, you get to open up a little unexpected treat and the treats covered up.
+Like you do the thing, you get to open up a little unexpected treat, and the treat’s covered up.
 So you may not even know which one you’re going to get.
-What a, what an innovative solution.
+What an innovative solution.

-[00:31:09] Dusty: You’re, you’re paying the ADHD tax up front, right?
-Yeah, you could read a bunch of books and invest all that time, but you’re not gonna, and you’re gonna avoid it and procrastinate it, so just pay the, pay the guy.
+[00:31:09] Dusty: You’re paying the ADHD tax up front, right?
+Yeah, you could read a bunch of books and invest all that time, but you’re not gonna, and you’re gonna avoid it and procrastinate it, so just pay the guy.
 Pay the man.
 Get it done.

 [00:31:20] Ash: Exactly.
-And so I did want to toss out one other resource in that regard for those of you who maybe struggle the other way with, because if you struggle with long term investments, it’s pretty easy to find a financial planner there.
+And so I did want to toss out one other resource in that regard for those of you who maybe struggle the other way, because if you struggle with long term investments, it’s pretty easy to find a financial planner.
 They exist.
-People who do not have ADHD use financial planners and do not pay attention to their longterm investments beyond the advice they are given as well.
+People who do not have ADHD use financial planners and do not pay attention to their long term investments beyond the advice they are given as well.

 But what about daily money management?
 If that’s your struggle, if you just don’t find it interesting, and if you don’t have the good fortune of having a friend like Dusty who might body double for you, or hold onto your money for you, there is a profession called daily money managers that does exist.